kp101/Wellness-Monitor/Adafruit_ESP32_Feather-S2/README.md

 # Adafruit ESP32 Feather S2 w/bme280

 The following is a "C/C++" implementation using a Adafruit ESP32 Feather S2 with embedded bme280 sensor.
 It is coded for remote monitoring of outdoor conditions with a battery pack.
 Contrary to popular criticism, this is actually very efficiently little device -- capable of 3-5 months of running only on 2xAAA rechargeable batteries.
+Parameters can be changed in config.h

 ## Features:

 1. Adjustable scanning periods,
 2. publishing to an online MQTT broker with a secured 8883 connection,
-4. Settings can be changed in config.h.

 ## Hardware dependencies: